hamvocke/hamvocke.github.io/_posts/2015-05-10-tweetrospective-agile-retrospective.md

 ## Facilitating the Retro
 Facilitating your Tweetrospective won't be any different from other retros.
 Try your best to set a scene where everyone feels secure and comfortable.
 Writing Tweets allows to get creative and share short thoughts in an entertaining way with others.
-This could be a good opportunity to break the ice within a team.
+This could be a good opportunity to break the ice in a team.

 ### Presenting the Concept
 There might be people in your team who don't know the concept of Twitter.
 Even if you think everyone